back to index

 Abstract: We construct a countable simple theory which, in Keisler's order, is strictly above the random graph and also in some sense orthogonal to the building blocks of the recently discovered infinite descending chain.
 As a result we prove in ZFC that there are incomparable classes in Keisler's order.

 • N. Alon, R. Livni, M. Malliaris, S. Moran.
 "Private PAC learning implies finite Littlestone dimension."
-51st Symposium on the Theory of Computing (STOC), 2019. arxiv
+STOC'19—Proceedings of the 51st Annual ACM SIGACT Symposium on Theory of Computing, 852–860.
+Association for Computing Machinery (ACM), New York, 2019.
+STOC, arxiv

 Abstract: We show that every approximately differentially private learning algorithm (possibly improper) for a class H with Littlestone dimension~d requires Ω(log*(d)) examples.
 As a corollary it follows that the class of thresholds over N can not be learned in a private manner; this resolves open question due to [Bun et al., 2015, Feldman and Xiao, 2015].
 We leave as an open question whether every class with a finite Littlestone dimension can be learned by an approximately differentially private algorithm.